 This efficient fungicide means crops are better able to withstand disease pressures, meaning when they are harvested, they are healthier, and yields are higher.
 That means growers can achieve better prices for their crops, offering economic security and peace of mind.

-From the labatory to the field
+From the laboratory to the field

-How can podwery mildew be prevented?
+How can powdery mildew be prevented?

 To prevent a disease developing resistance it is important to alternate between different active ingredients.
 Growers should pay attention to the mode of action the product has.